BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-It's common to think that the Buddha became enlightened because he did lots of meditation.
+A lot of people think the Buddha became enlightened because he did lots of meditation.
 While the meditation kind of set him up for it, it was actually the love of a woman that enlightened him.
 </p>

 <p>
-So god as love replaces the stool of theodicy.
+So God as love replaces the stool of theodicy.
 TODO add an image of the stool crossed out with a diagnonal line or a cross, and an arrow pointing to a heart to the left of the stool (i.e. love replaces the stool).

 </p>

 <p>
 While you could say true love is omnibenevolent (completely good), I don't think love is available everywhere and all the time (omnipresent).
-Nor is love able to like move atoms around to change the course of history (omnipotent).
+Love also isn't able to like move atoms around to change the course of history (omnipotent).
 </p>

 <p>
-So with love you don't get all three legs of the stool, but we kind of already knew that wasn't real.
+So with love you don't get all three legs of the stool, but we kind of already knew that the three-legs version wasn't real.
-What you do get is a sense that the world is at least sometimes a good place, or even a very good place, depending on whether or not love is present.
+What you do get is a sense that the world is at least sometimes a good place, depending on whether or not love is present.
 </p>

 <p>
-And a nice thing about love versus the stool is that love is within human control.
+A nice thing about love versus the stool is that love is within human control.
-With theodicy we're trying to understand a latent immutable property of the universe that, if you think about it, even within theodicy's own intellectual framework, an individual human can't change.
+With theodicy we're trying to figure out a latent immutable property of the universe that, even within theodicy's own intellectual framework, an individual human can't change.
 With love though, you can go out and create more of it in your life. <-closing sentence
 </p>